bomonike/bomonike.github.io/ap-compsci.md

 1. [Install a USB chip to setup a Zima board from scratch]
 1. <a target="_blank" href="https://www.youtube.com/watch?v=UWlrodHF1EE">Open Media Vault</a>
-1. Internet of Things (IoT) to quantify and control physical objects (with AI)
+1. Internet of Things (IoT) to quantify and control physical objects (Foot pedals)
-1. Foot pedals
+1. Send analog talk between from a radio between repeaters connected to the internet

    <a name="UseAI"></a>